krizz711/ChessBot/README.md

 🔨 What I Did

-✅ Data Collection: Downloaded my personal gameplay data from Chess.com
+✅ Data Collection: Downloaded my personal gameplay data from Chess.com using linkedtree

 ✅ Data Processing: Converted each game into FEN positions (board state) and corresponding best move responses